lucas4tech/lucas4tech/README.md

 Full Stack Software Developer
 -----------------------------

-I'm a 21 year old developer.
 I love coding and figuring out how to solve deep problems using cutting-edge technology.
 My main focus is front-end and back-end development, making applications that impact users' lives.

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [web.m.lucasalves@outlook.com](mailto:web.m.lucasalves@outlook.com)